oxocard/oxocard-firmware/README.md

-# NanoPy
+# oxocard-firmware
-Repository for the NanoPy programming language including cartridge scripts and oxocard binaries.
+Repository for the Oxocard Firmware including Cartridge scripts and Oxocard binaries.

 ## How to re-flash my Oxocard?
 1. Make sure python and pip are installed